g0v-it/api-mef19/README.md

 It connets to the knowledge base provided by https://data.budget.g0v.it/ and produce datamodel suitable to be visualized with the
 https://budget.g0v.it/ application.

-The code is just a really small customization of the [example API provided by the data-budget project](https://github.com/g0v-it/data-budget/tree/master/apis)
+The code is just a patch to [example API provided by the data-budget project](https://github.com/g0v-it/data-budget/tree/master/apis)

 **Reference implementations:**